Why did we lose?

 What will this court case mean for our threatened species?

 Several of our iconic species are seriously under threat from logging, including the critically endangered Swift Parrot, endangered species like the Masked Owl, Wedge-tailed Eagle and Tasmanian Devil and vulnerable species like Giant Freshwater Crayfish.

 The most crucial species under threat from logging is the Swift Parrot.
 This charismatic bird is currently listed as critically endangered and is likely to go extinct in the next 10 years if its habitat is not protected in secure conservation reserves.
 The Tasmanian RFA currently allows Swift Parrot habitat to be logged.

-Our case will be a major step towards protecting Tasmania’s forest-dwelling threatened species.
+If our application for appeal in the High Court is successful and we win, it will be a major step towards protecting Tasmania’s forest-dwelling threatened species.

 Will this case stop native forest logging in other Australian states or just Tasmania?